✸ If you are not quite sure what a call flow is, we suggest you go back to our initial chapter that explains this part in detail.

 The Switch Node obviously has no needs but you can feed it with certain triggers that are comparable to decision points at an intersection.
 Whatever way the call goes after entering the Switch Node depends on the testing of certain predefined conditions: Is the caller reaching you in or after business hours?
 From which number is the caller reaching the line?
 Is an agent logged into the system and ready to take a call?
 You can define as many conditions as you want and you can even test customer inputs in connection with the Input Reader.
 This leads us directly to the next module.

 With Input Readers, you are able to store customer inputs.
-For instance, you ask the customer to select a language or to choose which type of problem they have and they making their choice with the dial pad.
+For instance, you ask the customer to select a language or to choose which type of problem they have and they make their choice with the dial pad.
 This module plays a prompt, stores the DTMF response (any number between 1 - 9, *, #) and it offers a range of settings and therefore great flexibility.
 Input Readers often work together with a Switch Node which reads the customer's selection, and forwards the call accordingly.

 This is a small but useful module that makes it easier for agents working in multiple regions or for multiple brands to recognize a caller's origin.
 For instance, if an agent picks up the phone, the Agent Queue tells the agent which language the caller speaks.
 This module is used within the ACD module.

-In case all your agents are busy or a caller reaches your line after business hours, Voice Recording module makes it possible to store any voice message from your customers.
+In case all your agents are busy or a caller reaches your line after business hours, the Voice Recording module makes it possible to store any voice message from your customers.
 They can easily be set up at the end of any call flow.
 The recordings can be pushed to your CRM or helpdesk or stored on your own servers.

 A simple menu offers limited options for customers to make a selection.
 It is the simpler version of an Input Reader and can be used for directly routing calls to another module after a selection was made.
 The caller enters a numerical option, and based on this option is routed to a predefined module.

 One disadvantage is the lack of a 'barge-in delay'.
 This means that customers cannot interrupt the prompt by pressing the number of their choice - they always have to wait until the end of the prompt.
-With Input Readers however, barge-in can be configured.
+With Input Readers, however, barge-in can be configured.